 Divorce is enough of an upheaval on its own.
-Add in moving, and it can be completely overwhelming, especially if you have a family.
+Add in selling your house during divorce, moving, and it can be completely overwhelming, especially if you have a family.

 If the court or your finances have ordered you to sell your home, don’t despair – you might be able to sell without moving.

 It’s called Sell & Stay, and it’s an innovative new program from EasyKnock.
 It lets you sell your home and remain in place as a tenant.
 You continue to pay rent until you’re ready to move or buy the place back, whichever best suits your needs.

 Sell, Stay, and Self-Care

 Taking care of yourself can be one of the hardest things to do during a divorce.
 If self-care for you means time at home, EasyKnock has you covered.
 The application process for Sell & Stay is straightforward and can be completed in 21 days or less.
 Contact us today to find out how.

 This article is published for educational and informational purposes only.
 This content is based on research and/or other relevant articles and contains trusted sources, but does not express the concerns of EasyKnock.
 Our goal at EasyKnock is to provide readers with up-to-date and objective resources on real estate and mortgage-related topics.
 Our content is written by experienced contributors in the finance and real-estate space and all articles undergo an in-depth review process.